Sayed Ziaul Haq: Legacy

 He left five daughters and one son.
 His only son Sayed Muhammad Hasan also known as 'Mawla Hujur', 'Hasan Mawla'.
 After accomplishing his M.A. in English, Mawla Hujur is acting as the Sajjadanashin of his Sufi rituals as well as the President of Maizbhandari Academy and Trusty of Shahanshah Hadrath Sayed Ziaul Haq Maizbhandari Trust, established to spread and publicized Sayed Ziaul Haq's teachings and thought among the society.
 The trust is operating a number of schools, orphanages, cultural and social welfare institutes.
 He is the organizer of annual International Sufi Conference, Bangladesh.

 Death

 He died on October 12, 1988, at the age of 60.

 Shrine

-Nowadays, a latest designed tomb/ majar by architect Alamgir Kabir having the look of lily constructed since 1993 to 1997, get an status of modern monument.
-Every year, millions of devotees from different countries visit the majar on his ORS Mobarak.
+Nowadays, one of the latest designed tomb/ majar by architect Alamgir Kabir has the look of a lily, constructed from 1993 to 1997, has the status of a modern monument.
+Every year, many devotees from different countries visit the majar on his ORS Mobarak.